Ching-bit/Attributes.WPF/README.md

 # Installation
 You can install **Attributes.WPF** via NuGet.

+**Note:** For .Net Framework WPF, the old version .csproj file is used by default.
+To run Roslyn Source Generator, the .csproj file must be revised to SDK-style.

 # Usage
 1. Use **WithDependencyProperty** attribute on a class to define a DependencyProperty.
 ```